rmolinari/thesis_1999/1999_thesis.typ

 === Lemmas for the $P_e$ strategy <section2.3.2>

 @section2.3.1 was a long and complicated one.
 As the $P_e$ strategy is so much simpler than the $R_e$ one, the corresponding set of lemmas is also.
-We assume we have fixed a strategy $alpha$ of odd length.
-Again we streat all stages mentioned as being the succissive ones at which strategy $alpha$ is actually accessible.
+We assume we have fixed a #stalpha of odd length.
+Again we streat all stages mentioned as being the succissive ones at which #stalpha is actually accessible.
 We start by discussing the patterns that the cycle states can make.
 We again refer to the pattern at stage $s$ as $pattern(s)$.